Brexit

 And how Excel Recruitment are insuring we’re ahead of the curve..

-By Excel Recruitment’s General Manager Shane Mclave
+By Excel Recruitment’s General Manager Shane McLave

 Brexit and its many possibilities and uncertainties has been one of the main topics of conversation for Irish businesses’ since the ‘Leave’ campaign’s win last June.
 While it’s still unclear what exactly Brexit will look like, Excel Recruitment have already begun taking steps to capitalise on its potential.